kupferwerk/AndroidStudio-Base-Template/README.md

 ![Choose Features](https://github.com/kupferwerk/AndroidStudio-Base-Template/blob/master/doc/choose_options.png)

 ## Important Notes!
 This template is added as an Activity-template for Android Studio.
-This means that it is also possible integrate this template from New -> Activity menu again. **Do not execute this template more than once on one project.
+This means that it is also possible integrating this template from New -> Activity menu again. **Do not execute this template more than once on one project.
 Since this template will explicitly override some files (e.g. build.gradle, AndroidManifest.xml) without confirmation.**